Looking for the best 3D printer under $500?

 What I liked best about this 3D printer were its reliable performance and excellent flexibility.

-This 3D printer can handle most of the standard 3D printing materials, which it prints at 1.75mm.
-Another great perk is this 3D printer can handle a solid output – maxing out at 150mm/s – while remaining comparatively quiet.
+This 3D printer can handle a solid output – maxing out at 150mm/s – while remaining comparatively quiet.

 That second part is one often overlooked by people interested in 3D printers.
 A loud 3D printer can dominate your space, making it difficult to concentrate even if you’re in the other room.
 On the other hand, more expensive 3D printers often come with sound-dampening features.